galaxyproject/planemo/docs/_writing_collections.rst

 -------------------------------

-The ``data_collection`` parameter type can specify a ``collection_type`` or ``list`` but whenever possible, it might actually be better to not explicitly consume lists as a tool author.
+The ``data_collection`` parameter type can specify a ``collection_type`` or ``list`` but whenever possible, it is recommended to not explicitly consume lists as a tool author.
 Parameters of type ``data`` can include a ``multiple="True"`` attribute to allow many datasets to be selected simultaneously.
 While the default UI will then have Galaxy users pick individual datasets, they can choose a collections as the tool can process both.
 This has the benefit of allowing tools to process either individual datasets or collections.
-A noteworthy difference is that if ``multiple="True"`` is used the elements of the collection are passed to the tool as a (Python) list, i.e. it is not
+A noteworthy difference is that if a parameter of type ``data`` wth ``multiple="True"`` is used the elements of the collection are passed to the tool as a (Python) list, i.e. it is not
 possible: